leonardoarrieta30/Python/README.md

 # Python
-I am practicing Python
+I am practicing Python..
-No more
+No more..
-I am programing
+I am programing..